Lola Igna

-Lola Igna is a 2019 Philippine Dramedy film directed and written by Eduardo Roy Jr., and starring veteran actress Angie Ferro, and Yves Flores.
-It had a theatrical release in the Philippines on September 12, 2019, as one of the entries of the 2019 Pista ng Pelikulang Pilipino.
+Lola Igna is a 2019 Philippine dramedy film co-produced and directed by Eduardo Roy Jr. from a screenplay he co-wrote with Margarette Labrador.
+Starring veteran actress Angie Ferro and Yves Flores, the story follows a centenarian-aged woman whom the townsfolk knew could become the world's oldest grandmother.

+Produced by ERJ Found Films and EMBA Productions, the film was theatrically released in the Philippines on September 12, 2019, as one of the entries of the 3rd Pista ng Pelikulang Pilipino.

 Plot

 Lola Igna, a centenarian farmer living alone in a hut on her ricefield, becomes the subject of media attention in her sleepy provincial town when the Mayor announces that she has a shot at becoming the world's oldest living grandmother.
 Asked what she wants in life, she shocks everyone when she says she wants to die.

-Igna's granddaughter Nida takes advantage of her grandmother's new-found fame by selling themed merchandise of her while Igna tries to maintain her routine and fend off droves of journalists and tourists at her home.
+Igna's granddaughter, Nida, takes advantage of her grandmother's newfound fame by selling themed merchandise of her while Igna tries to maintain her routine and fend off droves of journalists and tourists at her home.
 One day, she empties her urinal at a boy who turns out to be Tim, her great-grandson from her estranged other granddaughter Ana, who left years ago after an argument with Nida.
 Tim explains that he left her mother to escape domestic troubles and seeks to reconnect with Lola Igna while making a vlog.
 Tim quickly learns the ropes at farm work and helps Igna gather wood, which Igna tells will be used for building her coffin.
-Igna explains that she started preparing for her death after seeing her late husband Carias one night, thinking that he is coming to take her into the afterlife.
+Igna explains that she started preparing for her death after seeing her late husband, Carias, one night, thinking that he was coming to take her into the afterlife.
 Tim is perplexed but continues to gather the wood.

 After attending a wake, Igna breaks down in front of Tim, saying that the reason she wants to die is that she has been fed up attending the funerals of everyone she has known, particularly as she has outlived many of those she had helped be born as a midwife.
 Tim finally understands Igna's predicament and proceeds wholeheartedly into building her coffin, despite Nida's protests.
 He also teaches Igna how to use his technical equipment as she opens up to visitors and well-wishers.
 Some time later, a pregnant Ana arrives to be with her son and grandmother and reconciles with Nida.
 Ana then goes into labor and gives birth by the ricefield, only to die upon seeing Carias.
 Igna uses her coffin for Ana's funeral instead.

-Media attention on Igna fades away as another person wins the oldest living grandmother title, and life in town returns to normal.
+Media attention on Igna fades away as another person wins the title of oldest living grandmother, and life in town returns to normal.
 Tim stays on with Igna at the farm while raising her sister.